pustogom/pustogom/README.md

 ## Hi there 👋
+My name is Mischa and I am a recent graduate of the Business Information and Technology program from RRC Polytech.

 - 🔭 I’m currently working on building light, clean utility apps to get back into the rhythm of daily commits and continuous integration.
 - 🌱 I’m currently learning how to use Python for backend development, specifically handling data manipulation and integrating databases into my projects.